 Prepaid expenses and other current assets include other short-term receivables and other long-term assets include long-term loan receivables.
 Following the adoption of Topic 326, we are required to use the new forward-looking expected credit loss model that replaced the previous incurred credit loss model.
 The new model generally results in earlier recognition of allowances for credit losses and requires consideration of a broader range of information to estimate expected credit losses over the entire lifetime of the assets.
-Accordingly, with the adoption of Topic 326, we recorded allowances for credit losses of \$10.2 million for other receivables included in prepaid expenses and other current assets and \$1.3 million for loan receivables included in other long-term assets in the accompanying condensed consolidated balance sheet as of March 31, 2020.
+Accordingly, with the adoption of Topic 326, we recorded allowances for credit losses of \$10.2 million for other receivables and \$1.3 million for loan receivables.
+As of June 30, 2020, allowances for credit losses of \$10.1 million for other receivables are included in prepaid expenses and other current assets and \$1.2 million for loan receivables are included in other long-term assets in the accompanying condensed consolidated balance sheet.
 The allowances reflect the forward-looking expected impact of non-payment of the contractual amounts due.